Exchange Rate in Chile

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Adimark GfK consumer confidence index declined to 37.8 points in June, from 40.7 points in May, marking the lowest reading since March 2017.
+The Adimark GfK consumer confidence index rose to 21.2 points in July, from 20.3 points in June which had marked a record low in the survey’s history.